CREWdecisions/elicitr/README.md

 process, the core of elicitr is the creation of an object to store the metadata information.
 This allows to check whether experts have given their answers in the expected way.
-Any analysis starts by creating this object with the start function.
+Any analysis starts by creating this object with the `start` function.
-Then, data can be added and retrieved using the add_data and get_data functions respectively.
+Then, data can be added and retrieved using the `add_data` and `get_data` functions respectively.
 Finally data can be plotted using the plot function.
-Details about the implementation and example usages of these functions can be seen bellow:
+Details about the implementation and example usages of these functions can be seen bellow.

 ### Elicitation of continuous variables